genomic-medicine-sweden/gms_16S/README.md

 ![Pipeline overview image](docs/images/gms_16s_20240415.png)

+ The Nanopore and shortread workflow is available.
-Roadmap/workflow.
-Only the NanoPore flow is available.
-Minor testing has been done for PacBio and it seems to work. short read has no support yet.
+Minor testing has been done for PacBio and it seems to work.
 MultiQC collects only info from FastQC and some information about software versions and pipeline info.

 ![Krona plot](https://github.com/genomic-medicine-sweden/gms_16S/assets/115690981/dcdd5da4-135c-48c4-b64f-82f0452b5520)